 8. Strategic Leadership

 Strategic leadership is a style that focuses on long-term goals, aligning resources and efforts to achieve them.
 Strategic leaders are visionary, forward-thinking, and skilled at planning and executing strategies.
-Research by R. Duane Ireland and Michael A. Hitt (1999) found that strategic leadership enhances organizational performance and adaptability, helping firms navigate complex, unpredictable environments.
+Research by R. Duane Ireland and Michael A. Hitt in 1999 found that strategic leadership enhances organizational performance and adaptability, helping firms navigate complex, unpredictable environments.

 However, strategic leadership is balancing short-term needs with long-term goals, which leads to resistance to change.
 Strategic leadership is best applied in organizations undergoing significant change or growth, such as multinational corporations.
 For example, a strategic leader in a multinational corporation develops a long-term plan to expand into new markets.